 Section 8 – Financial plan

 In this section you explain how the business will perform financially.
-You should include forecasts of the costs of providing the product/service, the sales you plan to make, and your cash flow forecast (see pages 12–13).
+You should include forecasts of the costs of providing the product/service, the sales you plan to make, and your cash flow forecast (see this poster for more information).
 Include: